maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/docs/security/forensic_probe.md

 ### Statistical analysis

-For every group with at least two labels (e.g., `kem_decapsulation: fixed` vs `variable`), the probe computes:
+For every group with at least two labels (e.g., `kem_tvla_decapsulation: fixed` vs `invalid`), the probe computes:

 - Welch's *t*-statistic (timing, CPU, RSS delta).
-A |*t*| ≥ 4.5 mirrors the TVLA "fail" threshold.
+A |*t*| ≥ 4.5, combined with a Holm–Bonferroni corrected *p* ≤ 10⁻³, mirrors the TVLA "fail" threshold.
-- Mann–Whitney U statistic + *p*-value for the same metrics (robustness to
+- Mann–Whitney U and Kolmogorov–Smirnov two-sample tests to capture
-  heavy-tail distributions).
+  distribution shifts without normality assumptions (corrected with the same Holm–Bonferroni policy).
-- Mutual information between the class label and each metric using histogram discretisation (30 bins).
-Values ≥ 0.02 suggest measurable dependency.
+- Mutual information between class label and metric using a histogram estimator plus a permutation-based *p*-value (default 1 000 shuffles, α = 10⁻³).

-Leakage flags are raised whenever either condition triggers.
+Leakage flags are raised when any of these corrected tests or the MI permutation test reports significance.
+Each scenario should be run with two independent sample sets (≥1 000 traces per class recommended in TVLA practice) to validate stability.

 ## Installation and prerequisites